shashwatkhandelwal-debug/veilyx/README.md

 The backend:

 - retrieves the registered device public key
-- verifies the cryptographic signature
+- validates the cryptographic signature
-- rejects tampered proofs
+- rejects modified or replayed proofs

 ---